Ash Williams: Characteristics

 In The Evil Dead, Ash is portrayed as being incapable of dealing with the events around him.
 Over the course of the film, Ash gradually overcomes his fears and manages to fight off his possessed friends.
 He is shown to take his predicament very seriously in the first film, rather than in a comedic manner, as in the subsequent films.
 Evil Dead II portrays Ash as a braver character.
 Campbell commented that in the film Ash is more than capable at fighting off monsters.
 The character gradually became more of an antihero within Evil Dead II and its sequel, Army of Darkness.
 Ash's most defining characteristic is the chainsaw attached to his right arm, placed after cutting off his possessed hand in Evil Dead II.

 Since Army of Darkness, Ash has been portrayed consistently as in Bruce Campbell's words "a guy who doesn't know anything, a big talker".
 Ash rarely takes situations seriously and is very incompetent as a hero or protagonist; He's often causing the conflict that drives the story forward rather than solving it while having a selfish, self-serving attitude towards others at the same time.
 In Ash vs. Evil Dead, many of his neighbors call him an "asshole" and complain about his narcissistic cocky attitude while his boss frequently hounds him for making up excuses for getting out of work.
-At the same time, Ash has been portrayed as a womanizer and in the television series has been show to flat out lie and invent sympathetic anecdotes to sleep with women at local bars.
+At the same time, Ash has been portrayed as a womanizer and in the television series has been shown to flat out lie and invent sympathetic anecdotes to sleep with women at local bars.
 Ash vs. Evil Dead reveals that his father Brock Williams was often overly competitive with him as a child and it seems that many of Ash's traits have originated from his father's behavior.
 Despite his immature conceited attitude, Ash has been shown to have a softer, more heroic side.
 In Army of Darkness he chooses to stay behind and help the people of Arthur's castle fight the deadite army despite having nothing to gain from doing so.
 Over the course of the television series, Ash bonds with Pablo and Kelly, at one point calling Kelly the "daughter he never had."
 He also shows regret and remorse when he's forced to kill his elderly neighbor when she's becomes possessed and tries to kill him.